onelei/lemon-bt-cshape/README-Chinese.md

 # Lemon-BT-CPlus
-A behavior tree framework, using the C++ language.
+A behavior tree framework, using the C# language.

 # Node
 * Composite Node